p-cap/dev4CTF/README.md

 # dev4CTF
-Contains code that was used from to solve CTF challenges
+Contains code that was used to solve CTF challenges